tung/ruggrogue/book/game-data.md

 ### `FieldOfView`

 Attached to players and monsters to determine their immediate fields of view.
-It consists of a grid of flags that track which tiles are visible relative to a set center position on the map.
+It consists of a grid of flags that track which tiles are visible relative to a position on the map.

 ### `GivesExperience`